 The amount of the lifetime learning credit is 20% of the first \$10,000 of qualified education expenses you paid for all eligible students.
-The maximum amount of lifetime learning credit you can claim for 2015 is \$2,000 (20% × \$10,000).
+The maximum amount of lifetime learning credit you can claim for 2020 is \$2,000 (20% \times \$10,000).
 However, that amount may be reduced based on your MAGI.
 See Effect of the Amount of Your Income on the Amount of Your Credit, later.

 Example.
 Bruce and Toni Harper are married and file a joint tax return.
-For 2015, their MAGI is \$75,000.
+For 2020, their MAGI is \$75,000.
 Toni is attending a local college (an eligible educational institution) to earn credits toward a degree in nursing.
 She already has a bachelor's degree in history and wants to become a nurse.
-In August 2015, Toni paid \$5,000 of qualified education expenses for her fall 2015 semester.
-Bruce and Toni can claim a \$1,000 (20% × \$5,000) lifetime learning credit on their 2015 joint tax return.
+In August 2020, Toni paid \$5,000 of qualified education expenses for her fall 2020 semester.
+Bruce and Toni can claim a $$1,000 (20\% \times $5,000)$ lifetime learning credit on their 2020 joint tax return.

-Form 1098-T. To help you figure your lifetime learning credit, the student may receive Form 1098-T. Generally, an eligible educational institution (such as a college or university) must send Form 1098-T (or acceptable substitute) to each enrolled student by February 1, 2016 (January 31 is a Sunday).
-An institution may choose to report either payments received (box 1), or amounts billed (box 2), for qualified education expenses.
-However, the amounts on Form 1098-T, boxes 1 and 2, might be different from what you paid.
-When figuring the credit, use only the amounts you paid or are deemed to have paid in 2015 for qualified education expenses.
+Form 1098-T. To help you figure your lifetime learning credit, the student may receive Form 1098-T. Generally, an eligible educational institution (such as a college or university) must send Form 1098-T (or acceptable substitute) to each enrolled student by February 1, 2021 (January 31 falls on a Sunday).
+An institution will report payments received (box 1) for qualified education expenses.
+However, the amount on Form 1098-T might be different from what you paid.
+When figuring the credit, use only the amounts you paid or are deemed to have paid in 2020 for qualified education expenses.